Llcryptchain/hemi-stats-extractor/README.md

 # hemi-stats-extractor
-A command-line tool to extract and display PoP miners statistics from Hemi Network (testnet) for a given PUBKEY.
+A command-line tool to extract and display PoP miners statistics from Hemi Network (testnet) for a given Bitcoin (P2PKH) Address.

 📋 **Description**
-This script extracts and displays three types of statistics for a given pubkey:
+This script extracts and displays three types of statistics for a given Bitcoin Address:
 - All-Time Statistics (total transactions, keystones, and fees)
 - 24-Hour Statistics
 - Last PoP Transaction Details